 About the Tettegouche state park weather, some months are quite hot while others are very cold.
 The coldest months are mainly from November to March, with temperatures dropping to lows of 8°F and highs of Hi 18°F in January.

 When planning to visit Tettegouche state park, there are some things you should always consider.
-Whether it’s a few-hour trip or a few days’ camping vacations, remember these tips.
+Whether it’s a few-hour trip or a few days’ camping vacation, remember these tips.

 - Always be prepared – carry your own hand sanitizer, water, soap, toilet paper, towels, and disinfectants.